Meet Mrs Rachael Kelly ...

 Hi Mrs Kelly, tell us about your role at West Sussex prep school Sompting Abbotts

-I'm a Year 3 Form tutor and I teach English, Maths, History, RS, Drama and PSHCE to Year 3 pupils.
+I'm the Head of ICT and I teach English, Maths, History, RS, Drama and PSHCE to Year 3 pupils.
 I provide the link between the Pre-Prep style of teaching with one class teacher for the majority of the time and the main school where pupils go to subject teachers.

 What's your educational background?